Dr. John MacArthur - President

 Dr. Granados provides innovative and visionary leadership to all academic programs.
 He is responsible for the academic curriculum of the institution, provides leadership to the faculty and manages the process through which teaching is conducted and administered at the College.

 Dr. Granados is a Board Member of White Fields Inc., a missions organization that specializes in providing collaborative start-up support to pastors planting local churches among their own people in other parts of the world.

 Dr. Granados and his wife, Dorian, have been blessed with two wonderful daughters, Emma and Sophia.

 Mr. Jason Hartung - Vice President of Finance

 B.S., The Master's College

-Mr. Jason Hartung served in a number of roles at The Master's College prior to becoming Chief Financial Officer in July 2007.
+Mr. Jason Hartung served in a number of roles at The Master's College prior to becoming Vice President of Finance and Chief Financial Officer in July 2007.
 He started in July 1994 as a Counselor in the Office of Student Employment where he helped in the development of TMC's Work Study Program.
 His responsibilities included advising and placing students into part-time internships, overseeing student employment timekeeping and payroll, marketing the Off Campus Work Study Program to local businesses, and serving as a mediator in work-related conflicts.

 Mr. Nate Prince - Chief Information Officer